 Secure your thread to a tack or gimp pin.

 Make a second stitch, at the edge overlay fabric.
 The stitch should start slightly behind the finishing point of the last stitch – be sure to pick up only the top layer of fabric, do not put your needle through both layers of the folded overlap fabric.

 When you pull the thread tight the top fabric should roll over slightly concealing your thread.
 NB It will not do this if you have sewn through both layers of the overlap fabric.

 Finally when you pull the thread tight the stitch should be completely invisible.

 Never put your needle into two layers of fabric, single layers only.

 Always jump from side to side, never try to pick up both sides of the fabric at the same time.

 Always drop slightly behind the last stitch when placing the next one.

-If possible secure your thread at the beginning on a gimp pin or tack to allow the thread to be
+If possible, secure your thread on a gimp pin at the beginning or tack, to allow the thread to be pulled tightly.

 Length of stitch – this should be about 5 to 8mm.
 It should be shorter on curves and a fraction longer on straight runs.